Check out PART 1 for more Life of Brian Tunisia location photos (and a very silly video)!

 Matmata is known for its traditional “troglodyte” dwellings, which are basically pits dug into the earth, with rooms carved into the pit’s walls that allow the residents to escape the desert heat.
 We did our best not to fall into anyone’s living room, and dodged other non-specific holes in the ground as well.

 Slowly we started to spot mountains that we recognized from the movie.
 We could sense that we were getting close.
-And then a man and his wife came out of one of the dwellings to take their herd of goats out for an evening walk…
+And then a man and his wife came out of one of the dwellings to take their herd of sheep out for an evening walk…

 Forty years earlier, HE HAD WORKED AS A PA ON THE SET OF LIFE OF BRIAN.

 We had just met our new best friend.
-I can’t even begin to calculate how impossible the odds are that we would be in the middle of nowhere looking for such a specific thing, not even totally sure that we’d be able to find it, and running into a guy who just happened to be taking his goats out for a walk at that exact moment who, forty years earlier, just happened to have been part of the thing we were looking for.
+I can’t even begin to calculate how impossible the odds are that we would be in the middle of nowhere looking for such a specific thing, not even totally sure that we’d be able to find it, and running into a guy who just happened to be taking his sheep out for a walk at that exact moment who, forty years earlier, just happened to have been part of the thing we were looking for.

 He didn’t speak English, so Ahmed translated as the man pointed out a mosque peeking over the hill near where the crucifixes were set up.
 You can see it in the movie if you look closely enough.
 He told us that the filmmakers painted it brown in order to camouflage it against the surrounding hills, and then repainted it white after filming was completed.
 He also told us that the filmmakers used the mosque’s speakers to call out instructions to the cast and crew during setup and filming.